anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 Credit for the creation of the Anathema project goes to Urs Reupke, without whom the project would never have gotten off the ground.

-Special Thanks to vestrial, for staying with me on this project despite her urges to the contrary.
+Special Thanks to vestrial, for staying with Urs on this project despite her urges to the contrary.
 A huge "Thank you" to Mr. Ricardo Rodriguez who has translated the program to spanish.
 Same to Martin, for the cool new artwork.

-Paul Adams provided the inspiration that got me (Scott) started working on Anathema plugins, which led inevitably to the current work, with his creation of plugins to support Anathema.
+Paul Adams provided the inspiration that got me (Scott) started working on Anathema plugins, which led inevitably to the current work, with his creation of new plugins to support Anathema.

+Thanks also to Rob Rutherford and Eric Astor, without whom 1.4.1 probably wouldn't have gotten done in 2010.
+Their knowledge of Java and Eclipse has been invaluable.

 Philip "The_Burrito" Markus provided much of the Necromancy spell and Lunar Charm data.
 Patches did the same for the Dragon Kings.